babel/website/website/versioned_docs/version-7.8.0/preset-env.md

 `boolean`, defaults to `false`.

-Outputs the targets/plugins used and the version specified in [plugin data version](https://github.com/babel/babel/blob/master/packages/babel-preset-env/data/plugins.json) to `console.log`.
+Outputs to `console.log` the polyfills and transform plugins enabled by `preset-env` and, if applicable, which one of your targets that needed it.

 ### `include`